 Minnesota Supreme Court hears felon voting rights case

 Minnesota law currently bars felons on probation, parole and supervised release from voting.
-The ACLU says felon disenfranchisement particularly affects Greater Minnesota, where probation lengths
+The ACLU says felon disenfranchisement particularly affects Greater Minnesota, where probation lengths are on average 46% longer.

 ST. PAUL — The Minnesota Supreme Court on Tuesday, Nov.
 30, heard arguments in the American Civil Liberties Union's lawsuit to end voting restrictions on more than 50,000 felons on probation in the state.